When I was writing my book David and Goliath, I went to see a woman in Winnipeg by the name of Wilma Derksen.

 “We would like to know who the person or persons are so we could share, hopefully, a love that seems to be missing in these people’s lives,” Cliff said.

 Wilma went next.
 “Our main concern was to find Candace.
 We’ve found her.”
-She went on: “I can’t say at this point I forgive this person,” but the stress was on the phrase at this point.
+She went on: “I can’t say at this point I forgive the person,” but the stress was on the phrase at this point.
 “We have all done something dreadful in our lives, or have felt the urge to.”

 Vulnerability and Power